-You’ll want to look your best for your trip and those photos you’ll be splashing all over Instagram.
-Be sure to plan a spray tan before vacation so your skin will look perfect.
+You’ll want to look your best for your trip and those photos you’ll be splashing all over Insta.
+Plan a spray tan before vacation so your skin will look perfect.

-Sure, you could choose to book a few sessions in a tanning bed before your trip or event, but we all know that tanning beds are not the healthiest option when it comes to skin darkening.
-Many dermatologists and medical organizations such as the World Health Organization consider tanning beds to be class 1 carcinogens, up there with cigarettes and asbestos.
+You could choose to book a few sessions in a tanning bed before your trip or event.
+But tanning beds are dangerous, and many dermatologists classify tanning beds as class 1 carcinogens, up there with cigarettes and asbestos.

 I know that I don’t want to look like a pasty ghost in a bathing suit that first day of vacation and a spray tan is the ideal solution!

-Why spray tan before vacation?
-There are several great reasons to get that spray tan in place prior to hopping on the plane to someplace gorgeous.
+Why spray tan before your vacation?
+There are several great reasons to get that spray tan prior to hopping on the plane to someplace gorgeous.